SLIPO-EU/FAGI/README.md

 ### Building from source
 The following instructions were tested with git version 1.9.1 and Apache Maven 3.3.3.
 In order to build the command line version from source, you should first clone the master branch to a preferred location by running:

-`git clone -b master --single-branch https://github.com/SLIPO-EU/FAGI-gis.git Fagi`
+`git clone -b master --single-branch https://github.com/SLIPO-EU/FAGI.git fagi`

-Then, go the the root directory of the project (Fagi-gis) and run:
+Then, go the root directory of the project (fagi) and run:
 `mvn clean install`

 ### Run Fagi-gis from command line